 Concerns have arisen about Iran's centrifuge research and development (R&D) activities that are allowed under the interim steps outlined in the Joint Plan of Action (JPA) signed in Geneva on November 24, 2013.
-This document specifies that "Iran will continue its safeguarded R&D practices, including its current enrichment R&D practices, which are not designed for accumulation of the enriched uranium."
-A key part of Iran's centrifuge R&D activities occurs at the Natanz Pilot Fuel Enrichment Plant (PFEP) where Iran tests several advanced centrifuges with uranium hexafluoride, a material which requires International Atomic Energy Agency (IAEA) safeguards.
+This document specifies that "Iran will continue its safeguarded R&D practices, including its current enrichment R&D practices, which are not designed for accumulation of the enriched uranium."1 A key part of Iran's centrifuge R&D activities occurs at the Natanz Pilot Fuel Enrichment Plant (PFEP) where Iran tests several advanced centrifuges with uranium hexafluoride, a material which requires International Atomic Energy Agency (IAEA) safeguards.
 An interpretation of this statement in the JPA is that these safeguarded centrifuge R&D activities would be limited or frozen.

-The extent of R&D activities at the pilot plant became an issue in December 2013 during negotiations on the implementation of the interim steps when Iran reportedly sought to feed uranium hexafluoride into an advanced centrifuge type at the Natanz pilot plant that either had not been previously installed or that had been installed but had not used uranium hexafluoride.
+The extent of R&D activities at the pilot plant became an issue in December 2013 during negotiations on the implementation of the interim steps when concern developed that Iran intended to feed uranium hexafluoride into a new advanced centrifuge at the Natanz pilot plant that had not been previously installed.
 This action appears to have been prevented during the negotiations, helping solidify the interpretation that centrifuge R&D activities should be limited during the interim period.